lxsang/antd-wvnc-plugin/README.md

 A demo of a web based VNC client using the plugin is available at: [https://apps.lxsang.me/webVNC](https://apps.lxsang.me/webVNC)

 ## Build from source
 As **WVNC** is an **Antd's** plugin, it need to be built along with the server.
-This require the following application/libraries to be pre installed:
+This requires the following application/libraries to be pre installed:

 ### build dep
 * git